agrija9/Image-Captioning-With-Attention/README.md

 ```

 You can monitor the progress of training by opening the ```job_image_caption.err``` and ```job_image_caption.out``` files.

-## Training model

-This implementation is closely related to the tensorflow tutorial for [image captioning](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/text/image_captioning.ipynb).

-This repository extends the tutorial by having separate script modules, this helps keeping a more maintainable and organized implementation.
-The neural network model implemented here is based on the [Show, attend and tell paper](https://arxiv.org/abs/1502.03044) by Bengio et. al (2015).

-The general procedure for data processing and training is as follows:

- * Download COCO 2014 images and annotations. **Warning:** this loads 13GB of data into your system.
- * Preprocess images using an **InceptionV3** neural network with ImageNet pre-trained weights.
-Extract features from the last convolutional layer of the CNN network.
- * Tokenize captions (by space)
- * Limit vocabulary size to 20000 words (can be modified)
- * Create word-to-index and index-to-word mappings to embed caption vectors
- * Pad sequences to be the same size (to the longest one)
- * Take the features from InceptionV3 and input them into a CNN encoder (which is a single fully connected layer)
- * Pass into decoder: **encoder output**, **hidden state (initially zero)**, **decoder input (start token)**
- * Decoder returns prediction and decoder (hidden) state
- * Use predictions and compare with real captions to compute loss
- * Use **teacher forcing** to decide next input word to decoder (feed words in order while training a.k.a pass target word as the next input in decoder)
- * Calculate gradients, apply optimizer and backpropagate

 ## Retrieve results and model parameters from cluster to local PC